dawe/schist/Advanced.md

 The nested model introduces a hierarchy of priors used to infer the optimal recursive grouping of single cell groups.
 If you are familiar with Leiden or Louvain methods to find cell groups, you may think at this multilevel approach as a multiresolution one, except that it is not.
 Here, not only the cell groups at each hierarchy level are found maximising the equation above, but the hierarchy itself (hence the groups of groups) is part of the model.
-Since there may be more than one fit with similar probability, scNSBM uses the `graph-tool` routines to apply a Markow chain Monte Carlo sampling of the posterior distribution aiming to converge to the best model.
+Since there may be more than one fit with similar probability, scNSBM uses the `graph-tool` routines to apply a Markov chain Monte Carlo sampling of the posterior distribution aiming to converge to the best model.
 One of the main limitations of scNSBM is that it requires significantly more time than any other state of the art approach to identify cell groups.
 This cost comes with the benefit that it is possible to choose between different parameters according to the likelihood of a partition set to be found over a network.

 ### Fast model vs standard approach